 Day 1 — Edinburgh, Scotland

 Arrive in Edinburgh and transfer to our hotel.
 After time to relax, meet for a mid-afternoon walk along the Royal Mile.
 Step back in time as we wind our way down past sharp church spires, cobbled alleyways, and Holyrood Palace to Holyrood Park.
 A short hike brings us up the knoll of Arthur’s Seat, where we’ll have outstanding views of the city.
 Tonight, gather for an orientation and a welcome dinner at the hotel.
 Bruntsfield Hotel (D)

 Day 2 — Loch Lomond National Park to the West Coast

 Head west after breakfast, stopping for a warm-up hike in Loch Lomond and the Trossachs National Park—Scotland’s first national park, established in 2002.
 Our hike takes us along part of the famous West Highland Way trail, diverting to a small but prominent peak called Conic Hill.
 Geologically part of the Highland Boundary Fault, this 1180ft summit offers outstanding views across the islands of Loch Lomond to the peaks of the ‘Arrochar Alps’ beyond.
 Afterwards, continue to the West Highlands and settle in to our hotel, enjoying the wonderful sea views or taking a walk in the garden.
-(5 miles hiking, 3 hours) Loch Melfort Hotel (B,L,D)
+(4 miles hiking, 1150’ elevation gain, 3 hours) Loch Melfort Hotel (B,L,D)